Blue Lights and Industry win big at TV Baftas – on a night full of surprises

 As the night went on, the laughs got bigger, and Cumming had numerous outfit changes throughout the evening, after starting out with some significantly flared, sparkling blue slacks that raised eyebrows among viewers.

-The night also featured musical performances from Jessie Ware and Tom Grennan.
+The event also featured musical performances from Jessie Ware and Tom Grennan.

 Elsewhere, tributes were paid to a number of TV actors who have died in the past year, including TV doctor and author Michael Moseley and Drag Race UK winner The Vivienne.